-Adding a small amount of yaw to straight-line flow conditions
+Adding a small amount of yaw to straight-line flow conditions to reflect real-world conditions in CFD

 • A lower, flatter ride height compared to corner conditions.
 The increased aerodynamic load at higher speeds tends to push the car towards the ground.